cssinjs/jss/docs/jss-plugin-cache.md

 1. Don't use it if you mutate your `styles`.

-1. Don't use it if you generate an huge amount of different rules.
-For e.g. if you generate for every request or for every user different styles.
-The cache memory footprint will grow proportionally to the amount of unique styles.
+1. Don't use it if you generate a huge amount of different rules.
+E.g., if you generate for every request or every user, different styles.
+The cache memory footprint will grow proportionally to the number of unique styles.

-1. If your `styles` objects are not static, they won't be cached.
-It adds a flag to the object in order to identify it and reuses the virtual rule for it then.
+1. If your `styles` objects are not static, they won't get cached.
+It adds a flag to the object to identify it and reuses the virtual rule for it then.